Cosmology at the end of the world: Euclidean analysis

 \section{Euclidean analysis}

 The spacetime described above is dual to a CFT state that can be prepared in principle using a quantum computer.
 Theoretically, it is convenient to describe it starting from a Euclidean path integral.
-Extending previous works\autocite{tfdrn,bhmicrostate}, the dual state is a fixed charge boundary state of the CFT on a spatial sphere $\mathbb{S}^{d-1}$ evolved for an imaginary (Euclidean) preparation time $\tau_0$:
+Extending previous works\cite{tfdrn,bhmicrostate}, the dual state is a fixed charge boundary state of the CFT on a spatial sphere $\mathbb{S}^{d-1}$ evolved for an amount $\tau_0$ of imaginary (Euclidean) time, called preparation time:

 The ETW brane is associated to the past boundary condition in the path integral.
-In order to have a well defined CFT state and a sensible Euclidean geometry (see Figure \ref{eucl}), $\tau_0$ must be positive\autocite{bhmicrostate}.
+The preparation time $\tau_0$ of the CFT state must be positive, because otherwise the state is not normalizable and hence not in the CFT Hilbert space.

-In Euclidean signature, the brane is the bulk extension of the CFT boundary\autocite{bound2,bound3,bhmicrostate}.
+In Euclidean signature, the brane is the bulk extension of the CFT boundary\cite{bound2,bound3,bhmicrostate}.
 Its trajectory starts at the asymptotic boundary $r=\infty$ at $\tau=-\tau_0$, reaches a minimum radius $r=r_0$ and ends again on the boundary at $\tau=\tau_0$.
 Because the state is highly excited, the bulk geometry will also typically contain a black hole.
 The total Euclidean periodicity is given by the inverse temperature $\beta$ of the black hole, determined by its size and charge.
 The brane trajectory excises part of this total range of Euclidean time, leaving only the interval $[-\tau_0,\tau_0]$ where the CFT is defined.
-Thus, the preparation time is determined by $2\tau_0=\beta-2\Delta\tau$, where $\Delta\tau$ is the total Euclidean time needed for the brane to cover half of its trajectory.
+Thus, the preparation time, which is a property of the CFT state we are considering, can be written in terms of bulk quantities as $2\tau_0=\beta-2\Delta\tau$ for positive-tension branes, where $\Delta\tau$ is the total Euclidean time needed for the brane to cover half of its trajectory.
+As noted above, the preparation time must be positive to have a sensible CFT state.
+Therefore, only the Euclidean geometries with a positive preparation time will be dual to a CFT state of the type described in equation (\ref{state})\cite{bhmicrostate}.
+We call such geometries ``sensible Euclidean solutions''.
+Alternatively, if $\tau\leq 0$, the brane overlaps itself and there is no Euclidean time interval $[-\tau_0,\tau_0]$ on the boundary where to define the CFT\cite{bhmicrostate} (see Figure \ref{euclidean}).

-The bulk physics is specified by the Euclidean action, which for the Einstein-Maxwell system considered here is $I=I_{bulk}+I_{ETW}$. $I_{bulk}$ is the Einstein-Maxwell action with a negative cosmological constant $\Lambda=-d(d-1)/(2L^2_{AdS})$, including a Gibbons-Hawking-York term and an electromagnetic boundary term (needed if the charge is held fixed\autocite{hawkingboundary,1-,phase}) for the asymptotic boundary.
+The bulk physics is specified by the Euclidean action, which for the Einstein-Maxwell system considered here is $I=I_{bulk}+I_{ETW}$. $I_{bulk}$ is the Einstein-Maxwell action with a negative cosmological constant $\Lambda=-d(d-1)/(2L^2_{AdS})$, including a Gibbons-Hawking-York term and an electromagnetic boundary term (needed if the charge is held fixed\cite{hawkingboundary,1-,phase}) for the asymptotic boundary.
 The brane action reads: